hasura/graphql-engine/docs/CONTRIBUTING.md

 Please note that some of these issues, labelled with both `c/docs` and `c/console`/`c/server`, are part of a change/task that requires modifications in some component of GraphQL Engine and the docs.

 Feel free to open pull requests to address these issues or to add/fix  docs features/content, even if a corresponding issue doesn't exist.
-If you are unsure about whether to go ahead and work on something like the latter, please get in touch with the maintainers in the `GraphQL Engine`->`contrib` channel the community [Discord](https://discord.gg/vBPpJkS).
+If you are unsure about whether to go ahead and work on something like the latter, please get in touch with the maintainers in the `GraphQL Engine`->`contrib` channel in the community [Discord](https://discord.gg/vBPpJkS).

 ## Requirements